 The size you decide to go for will also affect your decision about what kind of fabric and patterns to use.
 If you want the baby’s quilt to serve as a functional item rather than just decoration, I think it makes sense that you would want it to be at least 36 by 40 inches, and probably larger.
-I can imagine that there can be a lot of variation regarding the patterns you might want to use for such a quilt.
-Still, if you want your baby’s bedding ensemble to be functional as well as decorative, I think picking smaller sizes would limit how much you could do with it.
+I can imagine there can be a lot of variation regarding the patterns you might want to use for such a quilt.
+Still, if you want your baby’s bedding ensemble to be functional and decorative, I think picking smaller sizes would limit how much you could do with it.

 What size squares should I use for a baby quilt?